Boyos999/tes3mp-xp/Additional Resources/tes3cmdinstructions.md

 1. Add a newline at the begining with one '{'
 2. delete the ',' from the last line
 3. Add a '}' to the final line (your final line should just be a '}')
+4. Make all text lowercase, if using notepad++ use Ctrl+A then Ctrl+U

 # Quests
 1. Load active plugins in Construction set